ylipacbio/IsoSeq-3.0/README.md

 __Classify Summary File__
-This file contains the following statistics
+This file contains the following statistics:
 * Number of reads of insert
 * Number of five prime reads
 * Number of three prime reads